RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 1. If you aren't already at the Databases screen, sign into the Redis Cloud admin console, select **Databases** from the menu, and then select the ![Add button](/images/rs/icon_add.png#no-click "Add") button.

-    _(screenshot)_
+    {{<image filename="images/rc/fixed-sub-create-database-free.png" width="75%" alt="Create a free subscription. " >}}{{< /image >}}

 2. Enter a descriptive **Database Name**.

+    - You have 40 characters
-    You have 40 characters; you can use letters, numbers, or a hyphen.
-The name must start with a letter and end with either a letter or a number.
-Spaces are not allowed.
+    - You can use letters, numbers, or a hyphen
+    - The name must start with a letter and end with either a letter or a number
+    - Spaces are not allowed

 3. For this exercise, leave the remaining options at their default values.
-(To learn about them, see [Create a fixed subscription]({{< relref "/rc/subscriptions/create-fixed-subscription.md" >}}))
+(To learn about them, see [Create a fixed subscription]({{< relref "/rc/subscriptions/create-fixed-subscription.md" >}}).)

 4. Locate the **Activate** button near the bottom of the page and then select it.